 - Embedded OS

-- Speeds up to 9000 RPM, which expands the range of workpieces into both the very rigid and heavy and those of modest size
+- Speeds up to 12000 RPM (yes, 200 Hz ! ! ), which greatly expands the range of workpieces into both the very rigid and heavy and those of modest size

 - Tight speed regulation, as low as 0.03%, with no warm-up drift, a problem that plagues motors with brushes

 - Thermal sensors protect the motor from heat, with full display of motor temperature

 - Dual flanged vibrator (Model 8a and 8b) can be operated in any orientation, which is mandatory when treating certain workpiece shapes, such as large rings.

 - Rugged connectors with spring strain reliefs keep cabling functional, even in tough industrial environments